How to Free Up Space on C Drive in Windows 11/10 [Easy & Efficient Ways] - Qiling

 disk management

-Unallocated space can be used to extend another partition or create a new volume.
-In most cases, users may want to use the unallocated space to extend another partition.
+Unallocated space can be used to extend another partition or create a new volume, with most users wanting to use it to extend another partition.

 c drive full

-On the other hand, we may save large work files and download large game videos or other files to the c drive for daily use.
-When too many large or cluttered files are stored on your computer, you may experience some serious performance problems.
+Saving large work files, game videos, and other files to the C drive can be convenient for daily use.
+However, storing too many large or cluttered files on your computer can lead to serious performance problems.

 How to Fix SSD Full for No Reason Fix Dash Cam Says SD Card Full Insufficient Disk Space Nox